workingDog/ScalaMS/readme.md

     sbt publishLocal

-Then put this in your build.sbt
+Then put this in your build.sbt file

     libraryDependencies += "com.github.workingDog" %%% "scalams" % "0.1-SNAPSHOT"